14chanwa/idfMobilitesApplication/README.md

 */src/Departure.java*: implements an object to store the query results in a usable way.

-*/src/DepartureViewer.java*: builds a JFrame that displays the next departures for a given line at a given stop. **Work in progress.**
+*/src/InformationPanel.java*: builds a JPanel that can display a given set of Departures.

+*/src/TrainInformationFrame.java*: builds a JFrame that handles information display for trains in 2 separate panels, one for each direction (when the attribute `sens` is provided, for instance "1: East" or "-1: West").

 ### Dependancies